brendt/stitcher.io/src/content/blog/2020-06-09-survey-results.md

-I'm a proponent of using PHP's type system as much as possible, though often found resistance with the people I interact with on Twitter and Reddit.
+I use PHP's type system as much as possible, though often found resistance with the people I interact with on Twitter and Reddit.

-After discussed the topic numerous times, I felt like both "camps" were not really listening to each other, or at least not understanding each others point.
+After having discussed the topic numerous times, I felt like both "camps" were not really listening to each other, or at least not understanding each others point.

-It made me wonder if and how the team we work with, and the kind of projects we work on, might influence our view of type system usage.
+It made me wonder if and how the team we work in, and the kind of projects we work on, might influence our view of type system usage.

 I decided to do a little survey, and gather some actual insights in the topic.

 {{ ad:carbon }}

 Fair warning: I'm no neutral player in this discussion, but I want to make clear that it wan't my intention to make my own case.
-I wanted to see whether our seemingly pointless discussions might be caused by the different kinds of projects and teams, and not to prove there's one and only true answer.
+I wanted to see whether our seemingly pointless discussions might be caused by the difference in context; I don't want to prove there's one and only true answer.

 With all that being said, let's look at the results.